-review, there must be virtually no government involvement in setting prices"12.
-Or, in the 2009 edition, according to David A. Gantz: "Commerce requires for purposes of the affected sector a showing that there is no government involvement in determining prices or production quantities; there is private or collective (rather than full government) ownership; and that all significant inputs are subject to market-determined prices"13.
+The AoA annex 2 paragraphs 3 and 4 speak about "current market prices", a concept not defined in the AoA.
+To know what is a "market price" the best source are the US (and EU) provisions on "non-market economies" which are considered not to use prices in line with their "normal value".
+Thus, in the US antidumping manual, "For the merchandise under investigation or review, there must be virtually no government involvement in setting prices".
+Or, in the 2009 edition, according to David A. Gantz: "Commerce requires for purposes of the affected sector a showing that there is no government involvement in determining prices or production quantities; there is private or collective (rather than full government) ownership; and that all significant inputs are subject to market-determined prices".

-Of course the same can be said of the EU agricultural prices: in both cases the US and EU cannot claim that there is "virtually no government involvement in setting prices" of agricultural products because of the large subsidies they are still granting, not only for cereals and oilseeds but also for animal products for which "significant inputs are subject to market-determined prices", and here we mean feedstuffs.
-In other words DCs could sue to the WTO with the highest change of success the US and EU on the basis of their own laws on non-market economies since their agricultural prices are not those of market economies.
-Therefore also the provision in paragraph 4 of the AoA Annex 2 that "Food purchases by the government shall be made at current market prices" is not verified for the US.
+Of course the same can be said of the EU agricultural prices: in both cases the US and EU cannot claim that there is "virtually no government involvement in setting prices" of agricultural products because of the large subsidies they are still granting, not only for cereals and oilseeds but also for animal products for which "significant inputs are subject to market-determined prices", and here we mean feed.

-Now several US and international reports have underlined the usefulness or even the necessity to internalize in domestic agricultural market prices the subsidies allocated to the corresponding products:
+Several US and international reports have underlined the usefulness or even the necessity to internalize in domestic agricultural market prices the subsidies allocated to the corresponding products: